rcrowther/django-taxonomy/README.md

             on_delete=models.SET_DEFAULT,
         )

 UNCATEGORIZED is a sentinel value from the app.
-I'm not fond of null in DB's, but you could use that if you want.
+I'm not fond of null in DB's, but you can use null if you want.

 This model will deliver the usual Django display in Admin, a ModelChoiceField, which is ok.
 If you have many Nodes you may want to try [autocomplete](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields) or [raw id](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) widgets.